techarkit/nagios/PNP4Nagios_Installation.md

-Installing and condiguring PNP4Nagios in Centos 8 step by step guide.
+Installing and configuring PNP4Nagios in Centos 8 step by step guide.

 ```
 yum install rrdtool